 PhD decisions are not made on a rolling basis.
 In some cases, admission to free-standing MA programs may be rolling.

 To reapply, you must create a new application and upload a statement of purpose, CV, and writing sample (if required).
 Any transcript already on file from last year's application need not be resubmitted, unless it does not reflect all currently completed academic work or the award of a degree.
 If test scores (GRE, TOEFL, etc.) are already on file, there is no need to resend those score reports.
 Through the online application, you have the option of reusing any or all of the letters of recommendation submitted in support of last season’s application.

 Upon accepting the offer of admission, MA students are required to submit a nonrefundable, nontransferable tuition deposit.

 All notifications are made via email.

 GSAS understands and appreciates the commitment of time and energy put into each application, which is mirrored by the care with which those applications are evaluated.
-We are unable to provide individual feedback on why an offer of admission was not made or to make recommendations to strengthen the applicant’s dossier.
+We are unable to provide individual applicants feedback on why an offer of admission was not made or to make recommendations to strengthen the applicant’s dossier.

-Admissions decisions are made solely at the discretion of each department or program's Faculty Committee on Admissions.
-Admissions committees are encouraged to take a comprehensive view of each applicant; their review includes not only an applicant’s academic preparation, such as test scores and educational history, but also the personal contributions he or she could make to the Columbia academic community.
+Admissions decisions are made solely at the discretion of each department or program's faculty committee on admissions.
+Admissions committees take a comprehensive view of each applicant; their review includes not only an applicant’s academic preparation, such as test scores and educational history, but also the personal contributions he or she might make to the Columbia academic community.
 GSAS receives many applications for its programs, and regrettably it is unable to offer admission to every qualified applicant.

 The Graduate School offers admission with the expectation that students will matriculate in the semester specified during the application process.
 If extraordinary circumstances will prevent you from matriculating, you may submit a request to defer your enrollment for up to one calendar year.

 For more detailed information concerning GSAS Deferral policies, please visit GSAS Deferrals webpage.